brianspiering/quotes_from_others/README.md

 “It is better to be approximately right, than precisely wrong.”
 – Warren Buffet

-"The most important things are the hardest to say, because words diminish them."
-— Stephen King

 "If it is important, do it every day.
 If it isn’t, don’t do it at all."
 — Dan Gable